neilwehneman/passthroughpokeapi/README.md

 The API is queried via web browser or Postman by running the project within Visual Studio (which will automatically stand up a Kestrel webserver) and connecting to localhost:[port]/myapi/[requestString].

 The requestString can either be the Pokemon's name (e.g. "pikachu") or the Pokemon's number (e.g. "25").
+Invalid requests will return a 404 response.

 This project requires a localhost MySQL database.
-The code to create the one table used in that database is contained within a multi-line comment in PokemonRequest.cs.
+The SQL to create the one table used in that database is contained within a multi-line comment in PokemonRequest.cs.